Zinaida Greceanîi

 Zinaida Greceanîi (Note: Also given as Zinaida Petrovna Greceanaia, the Russian-style form of the name used in Soviet Moldova.) (/ro/; born 7 February 1956) is a Moldovan politician.
 She was the president of the Moldovan Parliament between 8 June 2019 to 26 July 2021.
 Greceanîi was previously also the Prime Minister of Moldova from 31 March 2008 to 14 September 2009.
 She led the Party of Socialists of the Republic of Moldova (PSRM) from 2016 to 2020 and was previously a member of the Party of Communists of the Republic of Moldova (PCRM).
-She was Moldova's first female prime minister and was the second female Communist head of government in Europe, preceded only by Premier Milka Planinc of former Yugoslavia.
+She was Moldova's first female prime minister and was the second female Communist head of government in Europe, preceded only by Prime Minister Milka Planinc of the Socialist Federal Republic of Yugoslavia.
 She has been referred to by her colleagues in PSRM as the "Moldovan Margaret Thatcher".

 Background

 Greceanîi was born in Tomsk Oblast in Siberia in the Russian SFSR of the Soviet Union.
 Her parents, Marioara Ursu (1918–1993) and Petrea Bujor (1906–1996), were deported in 1951 from Cotiujeni in the north of Moldova during Operation North because they were Jehovah's Witnesses.
 Her brother died during the deportation.
 Zinaida Greceanîi and her parents came back to Cotiujeni only in 1968.
 She was baptised as Eastern Orthodox by her grandmother on mother's side.

 She graduated from the Financial and Economic College in the capital Chișinău and Moldova State University.

 Greceanîi is married to Alexei Greceanîi and has two children.